 Here’s our top picks for cyclone dust collectors for a healthier shop experience:

-The units reviewed are all-in-one, complete cyclonic dust collection systems and not to be confused with pre-stage or add-on cyclonic separators which require a second system to do the final filtration.
+The units reviewed are all-in-one, complete cyclonic dust collection systems and not to be confused with pre-stage or add-on cyclonic separators which require a vacuum or second system to do the final filtration.
 By their nature, they are generally larger in size than their single-stage siblings.

 Particulates and fine dust in workshop air are extremely harmful, especially with long-term exposure.
 Some common health issues effective dust collection can mitigate include bronchitis, asthma and in extreme cases cancer.
 Protecting worker health in workshop environments with power tools that generate fine dust, such as planners, jointers, table saws, sanders, scroll saws and CNC routers requires high-performance dust collection.